ZeegCL/udacity-data-engineering-project-one/README.md

 # 3. Files included in the project

-- data folder: Includes all the data for the ETL process and mounting points for the Docker container volumes.
+- **data folder:** Includes all the data for the ETL process and mounting points for the Docker container volumes.
     - song_data folder: Includes JSON files which contain metadata about songs and their artists.
     - log_data: Includes JSON files with log events from the music stream app.
     - superset: Includes a config file for Apache Superset with the URI for the database backend.
-- create_tables.py:
+- **create_tables.py:** Python script that drops and creates the database schema.
-- demo_dashboard.json:
+- **demo_dashboard.json:** JSON file with the definition of the demo dashboard.
+This must be imported into Apache Superset.
-- docker-compose.yml:
+- **docker-compose.yml:** YAML file with the configuration to mount all the services required for this project using Docker containers.
-- etl.ipynb:
+- **etl.ipynb:** Jupyter notebook that let's you review each step of the ETL process used in this project.
-- etl.py:
+- **etl.py:** Python script that executes the ETL process.
-- requirements.txt:
+- **requirements.txt:** File that lists the Python modules required in this project.
-- sql_queries.py:
+- **sql_queries.py:** Python script that holds all the SQL queries used in the ETL and Notebook files.
-- superset_init.sh:
+- **superset_init.sh:** Bash script that initializes the database for Apache Superset and creates the default user.
-- test.ipynb:
+- **test.ipynb:** Jupyter notebook that let's you check the data loaded in the database tables.

-# 3. Getting started
+# 4. Getting started

 This project relays on Docker to quickly run the services needed.
 In the source code you will find a `docker-compose.yml` file which contains the configuration to run the following: